oracle/python-oracledb/doc/src/api_manual/connect_params.rst

     specified, then host name matching is performed instead.

     This attribute is supported in both python-oracledb Thin and Thick modes.

+.. attribute:: ConnectParams.ssl_version

+    This read-only attribute is one of the constants "ssl.TLSVersion.TLSv1_2" or "ssl.TLSVersion.TLSv1_3" which identifies the TLS protocol version used.
+These constants are defined in the Python `ssl <https://docs.python. org/3/library/ssl.html>`__ module.

+    This attribute is supported in both python-oracledb Thin and Thick modes.

+    .. versionadded:: 2.3.0

 .. attribute:: ConnectParams.stmtcachesize